South Korean Work VISA Jobs for Skill Shortages

 The fast-paced economy and businesses that depend on new ideas in South Korea need skilled workers in many areas.
 Here is a thorough list of the degrees, jobs, and trades that people want, along with the average salary for each.

-South Korea is having a hard time finding people with the following degrees in 2024.
+South Korea is having a hard time finding people with the following degrees.
 That’s why the country is now letting private and public companies hire foreigners on work visas:

 STEM Fields (Science, Technology, Engineering, Mathematics)